-Data resulting from the new changes will be shown below, then a clear separation will be made, and then data resulting from the old method will be shown below that.
+I’m currently updating this page with the most recent results.
+Data resulting from the new changes will be shown below, then a clear separation will be made, and then data resulting from an older version of the model will be shown below that.

-Figure 1.
-Same as the cover photo.
-Results for shared DNA between siblings.
-Sib. = sibling.
+Table 2.
+Results for shared DNA between six different types of 3/4 siblings.
 HIR = ‘half-identical regions,’ where one of the two chromosome homologues matches.
 FIR = ‘fully-identical regions,’ where both copies of a chromosome match.
 HIR + FIR = all of the points on chromosomes where two people match once plus all of the points where they match on both copies.
-A 3/4 sibling to you would be the result of one of your parents having a child with a sibling of your other parent.
-Results are from a two homologue autosomal Poisson model.
-Each row is the result of 500k simulation trials.
-Each recombination event has 20k gene segments available.
+HIR counting includes FIR bp, but only counts them as if they’re half-identical.

-Figure 2.
-Results for grandparents or descendants of grandparents.
-All parameters are the same as for Figure 1.
+Table 4.
+Results for grandparents and some of their descendants.
+All parameters are the same as for Tables 1-3.

-Figure 3.
+Table 5.
 Results for descendants of grandparents, continued, for half-relationships.
-All parameters are the same as for Figures 1 and 2.
+All parameters are the same as for Tables 1-4.

-Results below are for the old model parameters, where 1700 genes segments were available for recombination rather than 20k.
+Results below are for the old model parameters.

 I hope you’ve found these results useful.
 More will be on the way.